 Non-structural carbon storage dynamics can be controlled by physiological processes related to carbon source or sink activity under the influence of environmental conditions (Würth et al., 2005; Palacio et al., 2014; O’Brien et al., 2015, 2020; Resco de Dios and Gessler, 2021).
 However, NSC storage processes can be up-regulated by increased gene expression, so that reserve formation competes with other carbon sinks (Wiley and Helliker, 2012; Martínez-Vilalta, 2014; Huang et al., 2021).
 This may allow trees to maintain carbon stores that enable them to face future compounding perturbations (Sala et al., 2012; Dietze et al., 2014; Resco de Dios and Gessler, 2021).
 Storage up-regulation may be species specific (Poorter and Kitajima, 2007) and likely greater in species that store NSC for long periods of time (Blumstein et al., 2022).
 A large amount of living cells used for NSC storage (e.g., species with living fibers and parenchyma) may indicate a high prioritization of storage formation, which may compete with other carbon sinks like growth and respiration (Plavcová et al., 2016; Herrera-Ramírez et al., 2021).
-We hypothesize that trees with larger plasticity in storage and sink activity may be better adapted to stressful conditions that severely reduce photosynthesis or increase carbon demand, because they may be more tolerant to a wider range of environmental conditions.
-Thus, we wanted to test whether life history traits such as the strategy to store starch in the stem wood are related to storage dynamics and plasticity of carbon sink activity in trees experiencing multiple disturbances in a tropical forest.
+Thus, it is possible that trees with larger plasticity in storage and sink activity may be better adapted to stressful conditions that severely reduce photosynthesis or increase carbon demand, because they may be more tolerant to a wider range of environmental conditions.
+We wanted to test whether life history traits such as the strategy to store starch in the parenchyma or living fibers of the stem wood are related to the accumulation and consumption of stored NSC and plasticity of carbon sink activity in trees that often experience multiple and seasonal environmental disturbances in a tropical forest.